 Our car accident lawyers also meet clients at their homes or a hospital when necessary.
 We also conduct online video conversations.

 We’ll work with you, your family, and your doctors during this difficult time.

 Contact our Los Angeles car accident lawyers for help

 At McNicholas & McNicholas, LLP, our focus is on you, the injured client.
 Our family-owned and operated law firm is a seasoned legal team with the resources and tenacity required to protect your interests when you have been injured in a car crash as a result of someone else’s negligence.
-Call our office today at 310.474.1582 or complete our contact form to learn more about what we can do for you.
+Call our Westwood office today or complete our contact form to learn more about what we can do for you.

 - Blunt Force Trauma to the Heart From a Los Angeles Car Accident

 - Who Is Liable For a Drunk Driving Accident in Los Angeles?